ProfSingletary/cop2805cMod6Practice/README.md

 `     </dependency>`
 ` </dependencies>`

+The H2 JAR contains an in-memory database suitable for test purposes, as well as the necessary JDBC drivers.

 Complete various SQL commands to create a DB, create a table, insert data, modify data, remove data, delete the table, and drop the database.